Is the cello hard to learn?

-If you are like a lot of people, at some point in your life you might have learned a couple chords on the guitar and then “voila!” – you’ve made some music!
+If you are like a lot of people, at some point in your life you may have learned some chords on the guitar and then immediately felt like a total rockstar.

-With that said, my belief is that there are really four elements which make the cello hard to learn as an adult.
+With that said, there are really four elements which make the cello hard to learn as an adult.